 Book Study

-While all of the daily lessons of the Purple Book feature excerpts from real literature, famous speeches, or noteworthy writings, there are four units specifically focused on entire books.
+While all of the daily lessons of the Purple Book feature excerpts from real literature, famous speeches, or noteworthy writings, four units are specifically focused on entire books.
 Students are encouraged to read Farmer Boy by Laura Ingalls Wilder, The Trumpet of the Swan by E.B.
 White, Meet Addy by Connie Porter, and Caddie Woodlawn by Carol Ryrie Brink.
 Each book study unit includes vocabulary words, discussion questions, and other reading-related activities.

 Everyday Words